ClimbingAl/HqdmPatterns/docs/association/associationEagleCrew.md

     - When did any of the occupants of a Lunar Lander leave/enter it?

-    - What was the duration of the crew's desecent to the Lunar Surface?
+    - What was the duration of the crew's descent to the Lunar Surface?

     - What Lunar Lander(s) did Buzz Aldrin crew?